Boating, Equipment, and Safety Tips

 I’m also not keen on combined Smoke/Fire and Carbon Monoxide (CO) detectors because I do not believe the placement criteria are the same.
 For example, the Smoke/Fire detectors should be high, like on the ceiling, since smoke and heat rises.
 Carbon monoxide is gas with a weight similar to oxygen (AKA it can be anywhere).
 ABYC does not specify where CO detectors should be mounted.
 BoatUS.orgsuggests at an eye level so you are often checking digital PPM display and warning light and that every "Sleeping areas, main saloons, an enclosed fly-bridge [or enclosed cockpit], and anywhere else people spend time are candidates for a CO detector.
 Areas that should be avoided include near hatches or doors where fresh air might distort readings.
 Dead air spaces-corners-should also be avoided.”.
 I would add that I don’t breathe off the ceiling, so I'd never put my CO detector on the ceiling.
 I have been known to sleep with my CO detector on the pillow next to me.
 This is an extreme example because our previous sailboat’s Atomic-4 gas engine that had an exhaust leak that we discovered during our first shake-down, thanks to our CO detectors.
 Even after we fixed the leak, I always slept with the CO detector by my head whenever we motored.
 Hence my love for the Peek CO PPM display assuring me that I was not exposed to CO during my downtime.

-For battery-operated Fire/Smoke detectors, you can either go with a more expensive Dual-Sensor Smoke Detectors that combine ionization and photoelectric technology to detect both flaming and smoldering fires like that First Alert Dual-Sensor Smoke and Fire Alarm, Battery Powered, SA320CN for about $23 or purchase a name brand contractors pack of smoke detectors at your local home center.
+For battery-operated Fire/Smoke detectors, you can either go with a more expensive Dual-Sensor Smoke Detectors that combine ionization and photoelectric technology to detect both flaming and smoldering fires like that First Alert Dual-Sensor Smoke and Fire Alarm, Battery Powered, SA320CN.

 In the previous Introduction post, I had mentioned purchasing fire escape masks to replace the current assortment of dive mask or swim goggles, full/half-face respirators, or Spare-Airs that I keep in the sleeping cabins for getting out of a boat during a fire and especially if the cabin is full of smoke.
 These fire masks provide 15 to 60+ minutes of filtration, depending on the model and some can withstand up to 1700°F (927°C) in radiant heat allowing the user to see and breathe during their exit.
-Non-certified escape masks start are available on $10 on Amazon but the better-reviewed escape masks, like FireMask RP60 start at $39 and $49 for the FireMask RPD60 with fire gloves or the certified iEvac cost substantially more.
+Non-certified escape masks start are available at Amazon but the better-reviewed escape masks, like FireMask RP60 or the FireMask RPD60 with fire gloves or the certified iEvac cost substantially more.
 The RP60 is Canadian designed and conforms to ATSM Standard for Air-Purifying Respiratory Protective Smoke Escape Devices but is not US ANSI certified.
-An ANSI/ISEA:110-2009 certified and more robust mask, like the iEvac, is available for about $190.
+An ANSI/ISEA:110-2009 certified and more robust mask, like the iEvac.

 NOTE: These escape masks filter some toxins (AKA the iEvac filters carbon monoxide, smoke, soot, hydrogen cyanide, chlorine, ammonia, sulfur dioxide, CS, CN, hydrogen sulfide) which is about the same as a full-face respirator with the appropriate filter but they do NOT supply oxygen.
 Smoke and heat rise, so stay low or below the smoke to see better and potentially find better air.
 Also, read the instructions; some have tabs on the filters that need to be pulled.